Phlebotomy Technician Training Program

 Course Fee - Preregistration is required

-$ 2,995; Tuition includes liability insurance, CPR for Healthcare Providers training, externship, certificate of completion, and includes the National Exam fee.
+$ 2,995; Tuition includes liability insurance, CPR for Healthcare Providers training, externship and certificate of completion.
 Students must give a 7-day notice before class start date for cancellation and refunds.
 No financial aide available.

 You must be at least 18 years old and have a high school diploma or GED.
 You must give a copy of your transcripts or GED certificate to your instructor on the first day of class.
 If student attended school outside of the USA, transcript needs to be evaluated.
 Laboratory Field Services will accept educational transcript evaluations completed by “Current Members” of the National Association of Credential Evaluation Services (NACES), and “Endorsed Members” of the Association of International Credential Evaluators, Inc. (AICE).
 Please use the links below to view the “Current” and “Endorsed” members of NACES and AICE.

 A math and English assessment will be administered on the first day of class to demonstrate the student’s skill level by the instructor.
 A 10th grade level in math and English is required to successfully complete the program.
 Link to practice assessment here.